skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **temperature** *(double)* - Default: *300.0*

   The target temperature (K) of the thermostat to be used.

 \

 - **coupling_parameter** *(double)* - Default: *None*

-Coupling paramter ,:math:`\tau`, is characteristic time to damp temperature toward targer temperature.
+  The **coupling parameter**, :math:`\tau`, is characteristic time to damp temperature toward targer temperature.
   It can be set directly as the characteristic length of time to damp temperature.

 \

 - **coupling_strength** *(double)* - Default: *None*

-Dimensionless coupling strength for the thermostat is given by :math:`dt/\tau`, where dt is the MD step :math:`\tau` is coupling parameter.
+  Dimensionless coupling strength for the thermostat is given by :math:`dt/\tau`, where dt is the MD step :math:`\tau` is **coupling parameter**.

 NHC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^